Household Waste Recycling Centres

 - Large electrical items

 Please do not bring other items as you will be asked to take them home.
-This is a phased re-opening and we will gradually introduce more materials over the coming weeks.
 Please regularly check our website for updates.

 Important information about personal waste